nickjj/docker-django-example/README.md

 ## Updating dependencies

+You can run `./run uv:outdated` or `./run yarn:outdated` to get a list of outdated dependencies based on what you currently have installed.
+Once you've figured out what you want to update, go make those updates in your `pyproject.toml` and / or `package.json` file.

-Let's say you've customized your app and it's time to add a new dependency, either for Python or Node.
+Or, let's say you've customized your app and it's time to add a new dependency, either for Python or Node.

 #### In development: